karthikhosur/Stop-Words-Remover-API/readme.md

-# Extract-Blogs-api
+# Stop Words Remover
-Flask code to deploy an API that translates Text Accurately to any of the 103 languages
+Flask code to deploy an API to remove stop words and extract nouns, keywords or important words for different applications like search.

 Translations between the following languages are supported:

-This is a source code of an API that you can find here (free plan available): https://nouns-extractor.herokuapp.com/
+This is a source code of an API that you can find here (free plan available): https://rapidapi.com/karthikhosur15/api/stop-words-remover